 Corruption is a factor limiting development processes and directly affecting how and if all the SDGs can be achieved, not only SDG16.
 It must therefore be taken into account across the board.
 To that end, the report provides guidelines to help identify potential indicators and data sources.
 Sample indicators are also provided for monitoring corruption for five key SDGs.

-Having had the privilege of contributing to the report, I am sharing a few thoughts on the role monitoring of corruption and integrity plays in supporting the achievement of the SDGs, especially that of SDG 6: Ensure access to water and sanitation for all.
+Having had the privilege of contributing to the report, I am sharing a few thoughts on the role monitoring of corruption and integrity plays in supporting the achievement of the SDGs, especially that of SDG 6: Ensure access to clean water and sanitation for all.

 The importance of developing indicators to measure corruption for the SDGs